 Pricing Engine

 A pricing engine is software that automates price calculations by applying business rules, discounts, and rate logic to determine final prices for products or services.
-Rather than manually computing prices in spreadsheets or static configuration files, a pricing engine processes inputs like quantity, customer segment, contract terms, and usage data to calculate prices in real-time.
+Rather than manually computing prices in spreadsheets or static configuration files, a pricing engine processes inputs like quantity, customer segment, contract terms, and usage data to calculate prices in real time.
+For SaaS and subscription businesses, a pricing engine is often referred to as a SaaS billing engine, reflecting its role in rating usage, managing subscription changes, and feeding directly into recurring invoices.

-For SaaS companies with usage-based pricing or complex tiering structures, pricing engines are fundamental infrastructure.
-They handle the computational complexity of modern pricing models—from simple per-seat pricing to sophisticated consumption-based billing with multiple dimensions and tiers.
+For SaaS companies with usage-based pricing or complex tiering structures, a SaaS billing engine is foundational infrastructure.
+It handles the computational complexity of modern pricing models, from simple per-seat pricing to sophisticated consumption-based billing with multiple dimensions and tiers.

-A pricing engine takes inputs (product selections, quantities, customer attributes, usage metrics) and outputs calculated prices based on configured rules and rate cards.
+A pricing engine takes inputs such as product selections, quantities, customer attributes, and usage metrics, and outputs calculated prices based on configured rules and rate cards.
 The engine acts as the computational layer between your pricing strategy and your billing or quoting system.

 For example, a cloud infrastructure company might use a pricing engine to calculate: